 Stop setting up automation to close issues after 30/60/90 days of no comments

 I don’t know if it’s some KPI is on peoples' dashboards that’s making them do this, or just annoyance with low quality issue reports (probably this), but can we stop setting up automation to close issues after X days of no comments?
-If there’s an issue filed against your repository there are three possibly reasons that immediately jump to mind:
+If there’s an issue filed against your repository there are three possible reasons that immediately jump to mind:

 Your code is not good